Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups

-Note that we can drop the subgroups from the second bullet from the list of peripherals, so that $H$ is hyperbolic relative to virtual products and at most $k$ twisted peripheral subgroups, and it is therefore Hopfian by induction.
+Note that we can drop the subgroup from Item~\ref{item:hyp_peripheral} from the list of peripherals, so that $H$ is hyperbolic relative to virtual products and at most $k$ twisted peripheral subgroups, and it is therefore Hopfian by induction.
 Furthermore, the fact that $\phi(z_P^{N_P})$ is conjugate into $\langle z_P^{N_P}\rangle$ ensures that $\phi$ induces a homomorphism of $H$, so that we checked all conditions from Lemma \ref{lem:enough}, and the proof is complete. \end{proof}